Personnel grouping (gridiron football): Numerical naming

-Usually, personnel groupings are differentiated using a numerical system to set apart the running backs, tight ends and wide receivers.
+Usually, personnel groupings are differentiated using a numerical system to set apart the running backs, tight ends, and wide receivers.
 When naming a personnel grouping, a specific number system is used to refer to the number of running backs and tight ends on the field.
 For example, if there are one running back and two tight ends on the field, the grouping is called 12 personnel.
 If there are two running backs and one tight end, the grouping is referred to as 21 personnel.
 The number of wide receivers on the field is inferred, based on the fact that eleven offensive players are allowed on the field, including five linemen and the quarterback.
+An extra lineman can be indicated by an asterisk (*), so 11* personnel would be 2 wide receivers, a back, a tight end, and 6 linemen.
 Defenses are able to substitute players that will allow them to match up more favorably against the personnel group that is used by the offense.
 In 2013, NFL teams used 11 personnel on 51.62% of offensive plays, meaning that there were three wide receivers on the field.
 Over the past few years, the NFL has transitioned to a more pass-heavy league, which explains a league average that has a personnel grouping with multiple passing options for the quarterback.